 Fresh air and wide-open spaces are plentiful in Bellingham and Whatcom County, which extends from the shores of the Salish Sea to the rugged mountains of North Cascades National Park.
 Enjoy hiking, biking, running, sailing, paddling, fishing, whale watching, snow sports, scenic drives, agricultural adventures and even outdoor dining.

 While enjoying the outdoors, it is important to remember to Recreate Responsibly for our personal health, and the health of others.
 It is also important to remember which phase of Washington State’s Safe Start reopening plan your community is located in.
-Bellingham and Whatcom County are currently in Phase 2.
-Covid-19 guidelines are updated daily on our Travel Advisory page.
+Bellingham and Whatcom County are currently in Phase 2 with Covid-19 guidelines updated daily on our Travel Advisory page.

-Snowboarders and skiers enjoy a variety of terrain, day lodges, ski lessons and rentals.
 Mt.
-Baker Ski Area has the longest season in the state and often the most snow in North America.
+Baker Ski Area is legendary for its powder and annual snowfall!
+It has the longest season in Washington State and is known for getting the most snow in North America.